 What can you see on an Israel Group Tours?

-Israel group tours cover the whole country from north to south.
-There are tours to Masada andthe Dead Sea; to Bethlehem and Jericho; to Jerusalem, Tel Aviv, Acre, Haifa, Rosh HaNikra; to the Galilee and Golan Heights.
-In addition there are many smaller locations you get to see along the way that you would probably miss if traveling alone.
-You can even take a one day group tour from central Israel to Petra in Jordan.
+You can even take a one-day group tour from central Israel to Petra in Jordan.
 Some of the group tours are geared towards specific interest groups.
-For example there are Christian group tours and Jewish Heritage group tours in Israel.
-Longer group package tours combine several day tours so that you see all of these amazing destinations.
+For example, there are Christian group tours and Jewish Heritage group tours in Israel.
+Longer group package tours combine several day tours so that you see all of these amazing destinations including Jordan.